devleaks/cockpitdecks-docs/docs/Resources/Observables.md

 ToLiss aircrafts simulate Airbus which have the concept of [flight phase](https://www.aviationhunt.com/airbus-a320-flight-phases/).

-We devised an Observable to trigger a situation phase on flight phase change.
+We devised an Observable to trigger a situation save on flight phase change.
 This allows to restart a flight right at the flight phase change.